bloom-works/organ-donation-reform/1_summary_of_findings.md

 ---

 A recent CMS proposed rule has shown that a majority of OPOs are failing basic proposed outcome metrics,[^18] resulting in many organs going unrecovered, mishandled, or even lost.
-(See “The Most Frequent Causes of Wasted Organs,” page 7)
+(See [The Most Frequent Causes of Wasted Organs](#the-most-frequent-causes-of-wasted-organs))

 ---